Djokovic beats Cressy in straight sets at Paris Masters - WHIZ News

 Carlos Alcaraz, Rafael Nadal, Stefanos Tsitsipas, Ruud, Daniil Medvedev and Djokovic have already qualified for the eight-man tournament.

 Hurkacz served 20 aces, including on both set points, and saved all eight break points he faced.
-Hurkacz hit a forehand return winner at 5-4 in the second set to convert his only break point of the match.
+Hurkacz hit a forehand return winner for a 5-4 lead in the second set to convert his only break point of the match.

 In other first-round matches, No. 14 seed Pablo Carreno Busta ousted Albert Ramos-Vinolas 6-3, 6-3, French qualifier Corentin Moutet stunned Borna Coric 3-6, 6-3, 6-4, Daniel Evans overcame Brandon Nakashima 6-3, 3-6, 6-4, Jack Draper beat Arthur Rinderknech 6-3, 6-4, lucky loser Fabio Fognini defeated Arthur Fils 7-6 (5), 6-7 (4), 6-2.